Dear reader of ADxS.org, please excuse the disruption.

 • Dyscalculia

-For a proper comparison of the IQ of ADHD sufferers with non-affected persons, such comorbidities would have to be excluded.
+For a clean comparison of the IQ of persons with ADHD with non-affected people, such comorbidities would have to be excluded.

 Partial performance disorders in the article Comorbidity